The files that are used in Studio are stored in Studio Server and are typically related to other files:

 To do this, click on Show in new tab at the top of the panel.

 Note: Your Web browser may block the opening of multiple tabs and will inform you that 'pop-up windows are blocked'.
 When receiving such a message, choose to 'always allow pop-ups' for Studio.

-Info: This requires Studio 11.100 or higher, and only applies to the Linked Files panel in the Publication Overview application.
+Info: This information only applies to the Linked Files panel in the Publication Overview application.

 The Publication Overview Application provides a general overview of how far the production process of a print publication has progressed by showing all layouts of a publication and their Workflow Status.

 This makes it possible to quickly see which areas of the publication are (nearly) completed and which areas still need work.

 When it is spotted that a file still needs work, an article, image, or Dossier can be quickly opened from within the Linked Files panel of the Publication Overview Application by doing one of the following:

 Articles are opened in the Print editor in the current Web browser tab, or directly in InCopy (depending on the configuration).